Spring Styles books (U.S. Navy)

-The "Spring Styles" books were a series of project books maintained by the United States Navy's Bureau of Construction and Repair (C&R) and contained plans of potential warship designs for Navy leadership.
+The "Spring Styles" books were a series of project books maintained by the United States Navy's Bureau of Construction and Repair (C&R).
+They contained plans of potential warship designs for the Navy leadership.
 Called "Spring Styles" by the Preliminary Design staff after the term for ladies' fashion catalogs, they fulfilled an important role in the design of various ship classes from aircraft carriers and battleships to much smaller vessels. the Bureau of Construction and Repair became the Bureau of Ships in 1940 and is known presently as Naval Sea Systems Command.

 The plans in these books were used in many cases to illustrate potential ship designs for Navy leadership, usually the General Board, of the implications of certain design characteristics and were used to help make decisions regarding them.
 Sometimes the plans were prepared after approved characteristics had been published to accommodate requests for modifications, which were often sought to make that project smaller and more affordable.

 Three of these books are currently held in the U.S. National Archives Book 1 includes plans drawn between 1911 and 1925.
 Book 3 covers 1938-1944; Book 4 covers 1946-1954.
 No surviving examples of Book 2 are known.